-Boas are medium-large snakes that poop and pee like a large dog as adults.
+Boa constrictors are medium to large snakes that can poop and pee like a large dog as adults.
 Large adults can be difficult to handle alone, require large (often custom-made) enclosures, and can live as long as 40 years.
 If you find yourself overwhelmed, they must be rehomed — setting it “free” in a local park or forest is not an option.
 Don’t buy one unless you’re prepared to care for it as a large adult!

 Alright, deep breath.
 You still with me?
 Good.
 Moving forward…